oerpli/GradesHS/README.md

 1 is the best grade.
 5 is negative. "+" is neutral and does not influence the average.

 ### Planned:
-- kinda international (at least modular) grade support
+- international (at least modular) grade support
 - advanced statistics (plots etc)